 IMPORTANT: This information is provided as guidance only and is not intended to be tax advice.
 ISSS staff is NOT qualified to answer individual questions from international students/scholars regarding taxes nor are we legally allowed to do so.
-If you have additional questions please consult the University's Tax Clinic (free), the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.
+If you have additional questions please consult the University's free tax clinic, the U.S. Internal Revenue Service (IRS), local and state tax agencies, and tax professionals for advice and guidance regarding your individual tax situations.

 The University offers FREE tax assistance through our tax clinic.
 More information and the registration link can be found here.